gioele-santi/beautiful-jekyll/_posts/2020-08-18-data-and-information.md

 - 79 ⮕ O
 - 33 ⮕ !

-Today software uses Unicode and numbers are represented as binary code on computers but that's a completely different story for another post.
+Today software uses Unicode to represent text and numbers are actually saved as binary code on computers but that's a completely different story for another post.